konacurrents/SemanticMarkerAPI/README.md

 ![SemanticMarker API](images/SemanticMarkerAPI.png)

 Creating and Processing with the Semantic Marker™️  System is through various APIs (Application Programer Interface).
 This repository includes code that makes web calls using the <b>HTTP</b> protocol and various languages, such as javascript, c and objective-c.
 The diagram below shows the interaction with the web services running at [SemanticMarker.org](https://SemanticMarker.org).
 The code included is almost a 50-50 mix of html and javascript.
-As these are an HTTP API, other languages make calls on these same web API's (such as the [curl](curlCommands) shell calls.)
+As these are an REST (HTTP) API, other languages make calls on these same web API's (such as the [curl](curlCommands) shell calls.)
+At the heart of the messaging API is the publish/subscribe engine described below using the [BNF Language Grammer](https://en.wikipedia.org/wiki/Backus-Naur_form).

 ## SMART - Semantic Marker™️   Augmented Reality of Things